 2. Getting a bill signed into law is extremely hard

-For a bill to become a law, it has to go through votes in the House and the Senate, go through subcommittees who have jurisdiction, get approval of powerful committee chairmen and chairwomen who control everything their committee oversees, and get the blessing of party leaders who can stop any bill in its track if they think it won’t advance the partisan goals.
-To navigate this extremely complex process, there needs to be somebody familiar with all the moving parts and playing quarterback to make sure the bill overcomes the unavoidable roadblocks.
+For a bill to become a law, it has to go through votes in the House and the Senate, go through subcommittees who have jurisdiction, get the approval of powerful committee chairmen and chairwomen who control everything their committee oversees, and get the blessing of party leaders who can stop any bill in its track if they think it won’t advance the partisan goals.
+To navigate this extremely complex process, there needs to be somebody familiar with how Congress works and playing quarterback to make sure the bill overcomes the unavoidable roadblocks.

 4. Lobbyists Know The Committees